Andrea Dara Cooper

 Leonard and Tobee Kaplan Fellow in Modern Jewish Thought and Culture

 B.A., University of King’s College and Dalhousie University, 2005

 - Continental philosophy and post-Shoah ethics

-- Medieval Jewish philosophy and mysticism
+- Medieval Jewish philosophy

-- Theories of culture, literature and psychoanalysis
+- Theories of culture, literature, and psychoanalysis

 At UNC, I teach “Introduction to Jewish Studies,” which acquaints students to the field of Jewish studies as a discipline that spans many academic subfields in the humanities.
 I also teach courses on “Modern Jewish Thought,” “Post-Holocaust Ethics and Theology,” “Human Animals in Religion and Ethics,” and “The Sacrifice of Abraham.”
 The study of gender is a central method of analysis in both my research and teaching, as it brings to light fundamental questions of subjectivity, agency, and hermeneutics.
 My commitment to interdisciplinary research in the study of religion drives my approach to teaching religious studies courses.
 I serve on the steering committee for the Women and Religion unit of the American Academy of Religion and am a board member of the Association for Jewish Studies Women’s Caucus.

 Awards and Honors

 Association for Jewish Studies First Book Subvention Prize for manuscripts that make a substantial scholarly contribution to Jewish Studies, 2019